 Many companies sell title insurance.
 But a lay title agency (one that’s not affiliated with a law firm) only prepares documents for closing and issues your title insurance policy.
 A lay title agency cannot:

-Since your ownership rights must be legally protected, a person trained in the complexities of real estate law is best qualified to issue your owner's title insurance policy.
+Since your ownership rights must be legally protected, a person trained in the complexities of real estate law is best qualified to issue your owner’s title insurance policy.
 That is your real estate attorney.
-Since the fee for title insurance will be about the same with or without a real estate attorney, it just makes sense to get the added value of an attorney's legal advice and counsel.
+Khani & Auerbach’s fee for title insurance will be the same as a Title Company.
+By hiring Khani & Auerbach for your real estate transactions, you will receive the added value of an attorney’s legal advice and counsel.

-The attorneys of Khani & Auerbach look forward to assisting individuals with a variety of residential real estate law services including:
+Khani & Auerbach look forward to assisting you with a variety of residential real estate law services including:

 - Real Estate Closings